Joga Musahib

 Joga Musahib is a village located in the Karail area of Mohammadabad tehsil in Ghazipur district in the Indian state of Uttar Pradesh.
 It had a population of 3,612 in the 2011 Census.
 Its local administration follows the Panchayati Raj system.

 History

-Babu Ram Chandra Sharma established the village in 1446.
-He was one of the seventeen grandsons of Babu Nainan Shah.
-During the reign of Sultan Alam Shah of the Sayyid dynasty in Delhi, Babu Ram Chandra Sharma moved from Karimuddinpur to Joga Musahib.
+Babu Ram Chandra Dikshit established the village in 1446.
+He was one of the seventeen grandsons of Babu Nainan Dikshit., Babu Ram Chandra Dikshit moved from Karimuddinpur to Joga Musahib.

-Babu Nainan Shah, the son of Prithuraj Shah (Karimuddinpur), had two sons.
+Babu Nainan Dikshit, the son of Prithuraj Dikshit (Karimuddinpur), had two sons.
 The two sons had seventeen sons, each of whom went on to establish a different village in Kargil Kshetra known as "Sataraho" (सतरहो).

-The Sataraho branch of the Kinwar clan tell a famous story.
+The Sataraho was a branch of the Kashyap Gotriya Kinwar Bhumihars.
+They are part of Kanyabubj Brahman Sakha.
 One of the young members of Babu Sangram Rai's family of Sonari, was a cavalry officer in the Tughulaq army.
 He acted bravely in the war against the Bengal rebels.
 For this bravery, he was awarded a jagir in Singhabad of the Malda district.
-Later, Raja Bhairvendra Narayan Roy of Singhabad (Malda) earned a reputation during the struggle for India's independence.
+Later, Raja Bhairvendra Narayan Rai of Singhabad (Malda) earned a reputation during the struggle for India's independence.